istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

     Note that `sourceNamespace` equals `politics` in the output above.

-1. Let's redefine `handle-cnn-access` and `handle-politics` policy rules, to make the applications in the _politics_ namespace exempt from monitoring and policy enforcement.
+1. Redefine `handle-cnn-access` and `handle-politics` policy rules, to make the applications in the _politics_ namespace exempt from monitoring and policy enforcement.

     ```bash